 (b.
 2000) Angolan researcher and art practitioner interested counter-colonial epistemologies. his works locate languages and methods of knowledge production through voicing both dispersed sentiments and information.
 Henrique’s approach is often site specific and take corporeality as a starting point.

 Using multi-media installations, performance and design he observes both; public and domestic languages, to study how our engagements (physical & mental) with corporeal objects are determined by historical affairs.

 He conveys materiality in means to encapsulate cultural data: making sense of time or what Darell Wayne Fields describes as distributing sound and the absence of sound (Fields, 2015).
 A vital aspect of Henrique’s practice is enabling space and time for critical thought as the production process goes on - inviting himself and collaborators to express themselves in response to prompts, all pushing the dichotomy amongst ‘productivity’ and ‘product’.

-Henrique has a BA in Philosophy with Film through University of Hertfordshire and is currently part of Geru Maa - Laboratory of Africology and Amerindian Studies; Lab at the UFRJ in Rio de Janeiro.
+Henrique has a BA in Philosophy with Film through University of Hertfordshire and is currently part of Geru Maa - Laboratory of Africology and Amerindian Studies; Laboratory at the UFRJ in Rio de Janeiro.

 photograph by Nii Obodai.